DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-02-10-offer-a-different-course.md

 ---
 title: Offer a different course
-description: First iteration of making an offer to a different course
+description: First iteration of making an offer to a different course.
 date: 2020-02-10
 tags:
 - awaiting-validation